mosswg/AES/readme.md

 2. $[ 0 1 0 0] \oplus [ 1 1 1 ] \cdot 2^0$ = $[ 0 1 1 ]$

 Thus the result is $2^1 + 2^0$ or 3 and the remainder is $[ 0 1 1 ]$ or 3.

+#### Psuedocode
+No psuedocode is included since this is only used for finding inverse and that is not used in the typescript implemetation.
+An implementation of this is in the c++ code.

 ### Finite Field Inverse
 Finding the inverse in a finite field can be done with a modified version of the [Extended Euclidean Algorithm](https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm).
 The difference is instead of finding $s_{i}$ and $t_{i}$ we find the auxiliary.
 The auxiliary is found using the following formula where a is the auxiliary and q is the quotient \